unioslo/tsd-api-docs/integration/apps-api.md

 Users login with an OIDC provider and the app uses token exchange to obtain an `app-user` token.
 The so-called personal endpoints, where data is explicitly organised per person, is the most strict access control regime offered by the API.
 It ensures that users can write, read, update and delete _only their own data_.
 To use this correctly, apps must add the `pid` claim, obtained from the access token, in the URLs where the `{person_identifier}` was given.
 On the inside of TSD, researchers will have access to all data uploaded by the app.
 Administrators can edit, and delete as necessary.

+### Scope

+Data are organised via apps and tables. *Apps* define organisational contexts, affected by access control (see above). *Tables* denote structural units, i. e. collections of data records.
+In the following examples, we use `my-app` as the app, and `my-table` as the table.

 ### JSON data

-The only restriction on JSON data is that each entry must be unique - that is, each JSON entry sent to the API should contain a unique key-value pair such as an ID, or a timestamp.
+Apps API manages data records, i. e. table rows, as JSON documents, each of which consists of a dictionary of key-value pairs.
+The only restriction is that each data record must be unique - that is, each JSON entry sent to the API should contain a unique key-value pair such as an ID, or a timestamp.

 #### Writing

-To send JSON data, clients can simply do:
+To insert a data record into the table send the JSON-serialised data record as payload:
 ```txt
 PUT /v1/p11/apps/my-app/tables/my-table
 Authorization: Bearer $token